ChelloufMay/security-sandbox/README.md

 # Security Sandbox

 Security Sandbox is a learning-oriented web application designed to simulate and demonstrate common security mechanisms similar to those used in Microsoft Azure, in a safe local environment.
-Its purpose is to help understand how modern security concepts—such as HTTPS/TLS termination, authentication flows, CSRF protection, role-based access control, secure cookies, email/SMS-based verification, and reverse-proxy architectures—work together in real-world systems.
+Its purpose is to help understand how modern security concepts such as HTTPS/TLS termination, authentication flows, CSRF protection, role-based access control, secure cookies, email/SMS-based verification, and reverse-proxy architectures work together in real-world systems.
 By combining a Dockerized Django backend, a Vite + React frontend, and an HTTPS entrypoint using mkcert and nginx, the project mirrors Azure-style setups (App Gateway / Front Door, managed identities, secure networking) while remaining fully local, transparent, and educational.

 ---